-We run \texttt{GaiaHub} with default settings, and let it converge to the final PMs.
-For 29 out of 34 GCs, the convergence was reached before the maximum number of iterations (ten) run by the code.
-For the remaining five (Bliss~1, Gran~1, Kim~3, Koposov~1 and Mercer~5), we carefully examined the outputs.
-For Gran~1, the PM catalog presented puzzling position- and magnitude-dependent systematics that our local corrections (see below) were not able to remove.
+We ran \texttt{GaiaHub} with default settings and let it converge to the final PMs.
+For 29 of 34 GCs, the convergence was reached before the maximum number of iterations (ten) that the code ran.
+For the remaining five (Bliss~1, Gran~1, Kim~3, Koposov~1, and Mercer~5), we carefully examined the output.
+For Gran~1, the PM catalog presented puzzling position- and magnitude-dependent systematics that our local corrections (see below) were unable to remove.
 For this reason, we chose not to use the PMs for this object.
-For Bliss~1 and Mercer~5, we could not find any suspicious systematic in the PMs (after the local corrections were applied).
-For remaining two GCs (Kim~3 and Koposov~1), the few stars present in their vector-point diagrams (VPDs) of the PMs did not allow us to reach a definitive conclusion.
+For Bliss~1 and Mercer~5, we could not find any suspicious systematic in the PMs (after local corrections were applied).
+For the remaining two GCs (Kim~3 and Koposov~1), the few stars present in their vector-point diagrams (VPDs) of the PMs did not allow us to reach a definitive conclusion.